bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 = 3.0.2 =
 * Improved quality for Bambora logo
-* Improved quality for Bambora payment type logoes
+* Improved quality for Bambora payment type logos
 * Adds rounding option in module configuration
 * Fix for warning when using get order tax